player

 4. Creating a Visualization Template

 On Dragon1, you can create visualization templates.
 A template is a drawing canvas that contains visual items.
-A visual item is a shape that is configured to show data from a source like a view, model, or folder in a cabinet.
+A visual item is a shape configured to show data from a source like a view, model, or folder in a cabinet.

 portfolio management visualization template